 Membership with CCSI gives you:

-- Three newsletters a year with information related to Carruthers, the Border Reivers, Scotland and Celtic history.
+- Two newsletters (Promptus et Fidelis) a year, with information related to Carruthers, the Border Reivers, Scotland and Celtic history upcoming events.

-- You gain access to our Society Genealogists and our wealth of genealogy records specific to Carruthers.
-You will receive information on your genealogy and help in plugging any holes in your family tree
+- Access to our Society Genealogists and our wealth of genealogy records specific to Carruthers.
+You will receive information on your genealogy and help in plugging any holes in your family tree.

-- You will receive discounted prices on all CCSI merchandise by 10%.
+- Discounted prices on all CCSI merchandise and tartan